Stepped on My J'z

-"Stepped on My J'z" is a song by American rapper Nelly.
-The song features American singer Ciara and rapper Jermaine Dupri.
-It was recorded for Nelly's fifth studio album, Brass Knuckles.
-The hip hop and crunk track was produced by Jermaine Dupri, and was released as the second single from the album, but the music video was released before.
+"Stepped on My J'z" is a song by American rapper Nelly featuring American singer Ciara and fellow American rapper Jermaine Dupri; produced by the latter, it was released as the second single from Nelly's fifth studio album, Brass Knuckles.

 Song information

 This is the second time Ciara has worked with Jermaine Dupri, the first time working on the single "Like You" with Bow Wow.
 The song was originally to be the official second single, but was changed to the third single due to the single "Body on Me" charting early.
 At the BET Awards 2008, Ashanti announced that instead of them collaborating with the same single, she went her way with a different single for her album, and Nelly finally decided to make "J'z" the official second single once again.

 The song was performed on the BET Awards '08 by Nelly, Ciara and Jermaine.